• FAA AC/150-5345-46E Runway & Taxiway – L-861 & L-861E

 The AV-426 Series II is designed with next generation solar technology including active MPPT (maximum power point tracking – maximizing the power extracted from the solar panels) and enhanced optics for improved performance and efficiency.

 The AV-426 has non-precision IFR and VFR capability with both visible and near infrared lighting outputs.
 The airfield lights can be controlled anywhere in the airfield by handheld radio controller or in the air traffic control tower with virtually unlimited range using an encrypted repeating mesh network.

 The AV-426 wireless RF light has an extended range through the use of the AvMesh® communication protocol.
 The proprietary AvMesh® protocol enables each light to transmit and receive commands, allowing the airfield to be expanded or altered at any time.

 AvMesh® is self-realizing, meaning once deployed the airfield lights will undertake a period of network mapping, whereby the system automatically determines an efficient path to relay command messages through the airfield.
 Once the system has mapped an efficient relay of command messages, a secondary sub-network is mapped for added redundancy.

 Light intensities can be set to Low, Medium or High and are able to be assigned to a ‘light group’.
 Light groups can be controlled independently using the wireless handheld controller.
 Sequenced approach can also be easily set up via the serial port and controller.

-Tested to MIL-STD's for environmental exposure, including shock and vibration, extreme temperature and humidity.
-The AV-426 is designed to offer years of maintenance-free service and operate in some of the world's harshest environments.
+Tested to MIL-STD’s for environmental exposure including shock and vibration, extreme temperature and humidity, the unit is designed to offer years of maintenance-free service and operate in some of the world’s harshest environments.

 The AV-426 is also available without RF radio control.